-This essay has opened up a series of questions about the relationship between photography, atrocity and the growth of the “new humanitarianism” of the late nineteenth and early twentieth century.
-First is a question about the creation and circulation of images of suffering, atrocity and abuse.
-It was only when “atrocity” became politicised in a situation of armed conflict between states – and this received is first flowering during the First World War – that the state committed its own resources to producing and circulating images of atrocity.
+This chapter has opened up a series of questions about the relationship between photography, atrocity, and the growth of the “new humanitarianism” of the late nineteenth and early twentieth centuries.
+First is a question about the creation and circulation of images of suffering, atrocity, and abuse.
+It was only when “atrocity” became politicized in a situation of armed conflict between states – and this received its first flowering during the First World War – that the state committed its own resources to producing and circulating images of atrocity.
 Roger Casement’s report on the Congo, prepared for the British government and published as a parliamentary paper, contained no visual images.
-A short time later, during World War One, a report on the treatment of “natives” in German South West Africa, written with the explicit purposes of arguing that German treatment of Africans was so beyond the pale that it would be immoral to restore Germany’s empire to it at the conclusion of the war, included graphic photographs of the mutilated and executed bodies of Africans.
-Second, there is the question of the complicated relationship between text, visual culture and history.
+A short time later, during World War I, a report on the treatment of “natives” in German South West Africa, written with the explicit purposes of arguing that German treatment of Africans was so beyond the pale that it would be immoral to restore Germany’s empire at the conclusion of the war, included graphic photographs of the mutilated and executed bodies of Africans.
+Second, there is the question of the complicated relationship between text, visual culture, and history.
 Although it is tempting to see the Congo Reform Association campaign as a point of origin in the use of atrocity images, it relied on several precedents that made its campaign strategies possible.
-There was an extant language of atrocity, and moral outrage, available to Congo reformers, which amplified the resonance of their claims.
-Images of the suffering black body had been previously used to great effect in the relief efforts centred on sufferers in the Indian famine of 1876–8.
+There was an extant language of atrocity and moral outrage available to Congo reformers that amplified the resonance of their claims.
+Images of the suffering black body had been previously used to great effect in the relief efforts centered on sufferers in the Indian famine of 1876–8.
 Finally, there is the issue of distance, and the apparently concomitant process by which new technologies of photography both collapsed distance between the subject of suffering and the viewer, and also created greater space between them – a sense of difference – that was essential to the empathetic or sympathetic response.

-Chapter 3
+3

 The Limits of Exposure